This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long to stay in each place.

 To extend your time (and spend a night) in Çorovodë, think about ending your day at the Nurellari Winery Cellar and Guest House.
 The family-owned winery offers beautiful tours around the winery, followed by a wine tasting.
 They also serve delicious traditional food!
 Why not spend a night at their adjacent guest house?

 Çorovodë – Sarandë: 3 hours 15 min or Berat – Sarandë: 3 hours 30 min

-Considered as the unofficial capital of the Albanian Riviera, Sarandë is the perfect place for a summer getaway.
-If you are looking for pristine beaches, some vitamin sea and a thriving nightlife – Sarandë has got all of this and more!
+Considered the unofficial capital of the Albanian Riviera, Sarandë is the perfect place for a summer getaway.
+If you are looking for pristine beaches, some vitamin sea, and a thriving nightlife – Sarandë has got all of this and more!